Implement JWT Authorization

 For Qlik Cloud to validate the JWT, the signing options must include all the

 properties in the code below.
-The keyid
+The keyid and issuer come from the JWT

 identity provider configuration.
-The algorithm
+The algorithm must be set to "RS256" and

-the audience must be set to "qlik.api/login/jwt-session"
+the audience must be set to "qlik.api/login/jwt-session".

-property defines the expiration date/time of the
+The expiresIn property defines the expiration date/time of the JWT.

 provide access to content.

-Here is an example of a valid signingOptions
+Here is an example of a valid signingOptions object:

-const signingOptions = { "keyid": config.keyid, "algorithm": "RS256", "issuer": config.issuer, "expiresIn": "30s", //Expires 30 seconds after the issue date/time. "notBefore": "1s", //JWT is valid 1 second after the issue date/time. "audience": "qlik.api/login/jwt-session" };
+const signingOptions = { keyid: config.keyid, algorithm: "RS256", issuer: config.issuer, expiresIn: "30s", //Expires 30 seconds after the issue date/time. notBefore: "1s", //JWT is valid 1 second after the issue date/time. audience: "qlik.api/login/jwt-session" };The time between the notBefore and expiresIn must not exceed

-variable is a JSON object containing information describing the
+The payload variable is a JSON object containing information describing the

 user seeking authorization to Qlik Cloud.